Habibi: Vol. 3 Nos. 3 & 4 (1976); Vol 17, No. 3 (1999)

 In my early classes in Berkeley, even though I fed the students steps and explained the phases of the professional dancer’s cabaret dance, I found that when they were asked to do an improvised solo, most of them either blanked out or did all of their steps in two minutes and looked helpless for the rest of their dance.
 I introduced a choreography to help them to be comfortable without having to think about which steps they were going to do.
 Secure in the knowledge of what was coming next, hopefully they would be able to project.
 This worked well, and the students understood much faster which steps to use for entrance, and what to do during the taqsim, etc. At the Faire, each girl felt that she was different in her projection, but I noticed that there was too much repetition, as one performance after the other consisted of the three-part dance (entrance, taqsim, and finale) and then the bow.
 The faces changed, but the dance was the same.

 Years before I had seen a print by Jean-Léon Gérôme of a sword dancer done during the Turkish occupation.
-In 1971, I had a student dance with a real Turkish sabre, balancing it on her head, copying the painting.
+In 1971, I had a student dance with a real Turkish sabre, balancing it on her head, and copying the painting.
 For her finale, she did a back bend and plunged the sword into the wooden stage where it stood upright as she retreated to make room for the next dance.
 By 1971, I had begun to choreograph group dances, and I later choreographed a group sword dance.

 That same year I choreographed my first group pot dance, in which three girls balanced large gourds on their heads and danced standing and on the floor.
 I was inspired by a scene in a Tunisian palace from the movie “Justine”, based on the book by Lawrence Durrel.
 About thirty Bedouin women were dancing with pots balanced on their heads around five mizmar players and one tabl baladi player.